pLabarta/creditcoin/scripts/cc-cli/README.md

 ⚠️🔧 Warning: This tool is currently under development! 🔧⚠️

 Please be aware that the command line tool you are using is still in active development.
 It may contain bugs, incomplete features, or unexpected behavior.
 Exercise caution and use it at your own risk.
 Feedback and bug reports are greatly appreciated to help improve the tool and ensure its stability.

+## Local testing for NPoS

+You need to have the following:
+- `gluwa/hardhat-dev` container to simulate Ethereum
+- `creditcoin-node`

+    ./target/release/creditcoin-node --dev --mining-key 5DkPYq8hFiCeGxFBkz6DAwnTrvKevAJfTYrzFtr9hpDsEAU1 --monitor-nonce auto --alice --rpc-external --ws-external --rpc-methods unsafe

+- Subscan database & Subscan API containers running
+- Creditcoin Staking Dashboard running
+- Account 0: Private Key from hardhat

+Execute like so:

+    $ node dist/index.js collect-coins -k 0xAccount0privateKey --seed //Alice --debug